Harry Daley: Later career

 In 1935, Daley was transferred to the station on Vine Street in Westminster.
 He observed the station officers maintained good relations with the West End prostitutes but that otherwise police corruption had markedly decreased in the area after a 1929 scandal.
 Daley, who was disgusted by fascism, noted that some of the younger constables were uniformed members of the British Union of Fascists and took part in distributing anti-Jewish propaganda.
 Daley recalled that during the Second World War the Vine Street officers were helped by Mrs Fisher, the Jewish wife of a local publican and in return they invited the Fishers to make use of the station's reinforced air raid shelter.
 Some of the blackshirt constables objected to this and Daley made himself unpopular by confronting them.

-Daley's duties included responding to bomb explosions during The Blitz.
-He moved to Wandsworth station in 1941, by which time he had been promoted to the rank of sergeant.
+Daley's duties included responding to bomb explosions during The Blitz; he remembered attending one bombsite in which 27 women and children had been killed in a shelter and he had to trace the next of kin from a note in a mother's bloodied handbag.
+He also recalled officers he knew being given permission to join the armed forces and being killed in action soon after they finished their training.
+Daley moved to Wandsworth station in 1941, by which time he had been promoted to the rank of sergeant.
 During the war Daley wrote several short stories that he submitted to Ackerley, who was then the literary editor of The Listener; these were refused publication because they were judged to be "rather near the knuckle".
 After the war Daley was put on temporary staff duties, running a police recruitment centre on Beak Street, Soho.
 He found that he missed walking the beat and retired from the police on 21 May 1950.